jeetsukumaran/DendroPy/doc/source/glossary.rst

         immediately descends.

     seed node
-    root
+    root node
-        The first or topmost :term:`node` in a tree is called the seed node.
-        This is also called the "root" or "root node" or the tree, though, in the strictest sense, this equivalence is only valid when the tree is explicitly :term:`rooted <rooted tree>`.
-Both :term:`rooted trees
-        <rooted tree>` and :term:`unrooted trees <unrooted tree>` have seed
+        The first or topmost :term:`node` in a tree.
+This is also more commonly called the "root" or "root node" of the tree, though, in the strictest sense, this equivalence is only valid when the tree is explicitly :term:`rooted <rooted tree>`.
+Both :term:`rooted trees <rooted tree>` and :term:`unrooted trees <unrooted tree>` have seed nodes.
-        nodes.
 In rooted trees, the seed node is the root of the tree.

         By definition, the seed node does not have a :term:`parent node`.
 It is the node at which algorithms on the tree begin, since as a data